metasauce/plistsync/docs/details/matching.md

 The similarity is calculated using the track's metadata and leveraging a levenstein distance algorithm for fuzzy matching.
 If you want to compute the distance between two tracks manually you may use the {meth}`~plistsync.core.matching.fuzzy_match` method.

 ### Advanced usage

 Depending on the target collection, different search strategies might be available.
-Collections may implement {class}`~plistsync.core.collection.LocalLookup`, {class}`~plistsync.core.collection.GlobalLookup`, {class}`~plistsync.core.collection.TrackSearch` and {class}`~plistsync.core.collection.TrackStream` interfaces, which provide different methods for searching tracks.
-While the {meth}`~plistsync.core.collection.Collection.match_by_track` function will prioritize global ID matching, other methods may be more suitable depending on your requirements.
+Collections may implement {class}`~plistsync.core.collection.LocalLookup`, {class}`~plistsync.core.collection.GlobalLookup`, {class}`~plistsync.core.collection.InfoLookup` and {class}`~plistsync.core.collection.TrackStream` interfaces, which provide different methods for searching tracks.
+While the {meth}`~plistsync.core.collection.Collection.match` function will prioritize global ID matching, other methods may be more suitable depending on your requirements.
 In these cases you can explore the specific interface methods for more tailored search options.

 (full_collection_comparison)=

 ## Full-collection comparison

 This features is currently work in progress and not available in optimized form yet.
 For now you may iterate over the tracks in both collections and match them individually.

 (three_layer_matching_strategy)=

 ## Three-layer matching strategy

 Our toolbox uses a **three-layer matching strategy**:

 ### 1. Global Unique Identifiers (`guid`)

 Global Unique Identifiers are fields that are intended to uniquely identify a track across services and collections, such as ISRC, Spotify ID, Tidal ID, or MusicBrainz Recording ID.
 Because these identifiers are globally unique and stable across devices, a match found on one machine will reliably resolve on another.
 This makes `guid` matching the most reliable and fastest method in our system.

 Each {class}`~plistsync.core.track.Track` exposes a {py:attr}`~plistsync.core.track.Track.global_ids` property, which returns a {class}`~plistsync.core.track.GlobalTrackIDs` instance containing the track's global identifiers.